-- (A) Notwithstanding any provisions of this title, an impounded animal, which is determined by a veterinarian to constitute a health or safety hazard, shall be destroyed or otherwise disposed of without delay by the Animal Services Officer or the veterinarian. - (B) An impounded animal which is determined by a licensed veterinarian to be suffering extreme pain due to disease or injury, an where there is no reasonable probability that the animal will recover from its disease or injury, may be destroyed without delay by the Animal Services Officer or veterinarian. - (C) The Animal Services Officer or any police or sheriff's department may, with the approval of his or her immediate supervisor, humanely destroy within the corporate limits without transporting to shelter or veterinarian any animal too severely injured to move or where a veterinarian is not available or it would be more humane to
+- A. Notwithstanding any provisions of this title, an impounded animal, which is determined by a veterinarian to constitute a health or safety hazard, shall be destroyed or otherwise disposed of without delay by an Animal Control Officer or the veterinarian. - B. An impounded animal which is determined by a licensed veterinarian to be suffering extreme pain due to disease or injury, and where there is no reasonable probability that the animal will recover from its disease or injury, may be destroyed without delay by an Animal Control Officer or veterinarian. - C. An Animal Control Officer or any police or sheriff's department may, with the approval of his or her immediate supervisor, humanely destroy within the corporate limits without transporting to shelter or veterinarian any animal too severely injured to move or where a veterinarian is not available or it would be more humane to dispose of the animal.